Joshuakinkade/site/notes.md

 #### UI Components
 - Photo Container: displays the selected picture
 - Header: displays info close button
+- Gallery Header: displays a header with a large background image, a title, subtitle, and some other info
+  - params
+    - bgImage?
+    - title
+    - subTitle?
+    - extra?

 #### Process for uploading an album
 1. Choose pictures and export jpegs to temporary directory